svrashank/Mumbai_Weather_Analysis-Time-series-/README.md

 * Code : Kaggle time series notebook referred (https://www.kaggle.com/learn/time-series)

  ### Data Cleaning
+ * Dataset was split into train and test set and were imputed seperately
- * 15 percent overall missing values ,hence imputed with the weekly mean temperature of that month
+ * 10 percent overall missing values in the train set,hence imputed with the weekly mean temperature of that month
+ * Same was done with test set
  * Day,month,year was exctracted from "Time" column and made into new columns with respective names
  * From above created 2 Dataframe :\
         1. Mean monthly temperature\